 - 1 teaspoon Salt

 - 1 teaspoon Ground cinnamon

-- 1 cup Unsalted butter melted and slightly cooled
+- 1 cup Plus 1 Tablespoon Unsalted butter Browned butter and cooled

 - 1 cup Brown sugar packed light or dark

 - 2 Large eggs room temperature